Libertad (coin)

 In addition to the bullion version, a proof and reverse proof versions for both metals are manufactured specifically for collectors.
+Gold coins made before 2000 are only 90% pure gold.
 Proof coins contain a frosted angel with a polished background.
 A reverse proof is the opposite and has a polished angel with a frosted background.
-An antique finish is available in silver and is also sought out by collectors.
-An antique finish gives coins an aged appearance without any loss of detail.
-The antiqued finish usually displays portions that look as if they have toned darker.
-Proof and antique finish coins are minted in relatively small quantities and are considered more beautiful and valuable than the standard bullion coin.
+An antique finish silver Libertad coin was first released in 2018 with a limited mintage of 40,000.

 Design

 Obverse: The Coat of arms of Mexico is shown with a Mexican golden eagle perched on a prickly pear cactus devouring a rattlesnake.
 This imagery relates to the founding of Tenochtitlan, present-day Mexico City.
-The coat of arms is rooted in the legend where the god Huitzilopochtli told the Aztec people where to build their city where they saw an eagle eating a snake on top of a cactus.
+The coat of arms is rooted in the legend where the god Huitzilopochtli told the Aztec people where to build their city: where they saw an eagle eating a snake on top of a cactus.
 The bottom half of the coat of arms has oak and laurel leaves encircling the eagle.
 The top half has the words Estados Unidos Mexicanos (United Mexican States) encircling the eagle.
 The gold obverse has not changed since its inception and the silver coin had the same obverse at its inception.
 In 2000, the silver obverse was changed to depict the current Mexican national coat of arms along with 10 past versions of this symbol surrounding it.
 The Spanish inscription ESTADOS UNIDOS MEXICANOS still surrounds the central coat of arms.
 The past version of the symbol at the top is found in the Codex Mendoza from 1524.

 Reverse: The design used was based on the 1921 gold Centenario, a coin issued to mark the centennial of Mexican independence.
 The winged Victoria of Angel of Independence is in front with the volcanoes Popocatépetl and Iztaccihuatl in the background.
 The weight (ONZA or ounce), date, and purity are also listed.
 The older Libertad coins show a front-facing view of the angel.
 The new Libertad series shows a three-quarter side profile of the angel.
 The gold used the older angel from 1981 through 1999.
 The silver used the older angel from 1982 through 1995.